Developing Photographers, Not Just Images

 Visit both open agricultural landscapes and atmospheric wetland areas

-Infra-red editing and printing tutorial included
+Infra-red editing tutorial included

 4 days